elastic/rally/docs/telemetry.rst

     * jfr (Flight Recorder): Enables Java Flight Recorder on the benchmark candidate (will only work on Oracle JDK) (Always enabled: False)
     * jit (JIT Compiler Profiler): Enables JIT compiler logs.
 (Always enabled: False)
-    * ps (Process Statistics): Gathers process statistics like CPU usage or disk I/O. (Always enabled: True)
-    * merge-parts (Merge Parts Statistics): Gathers merge parts time statistics.
-Note that you need to run a track setup which logs these data.
-(Always enabled: True)
-    * env (Environment Info): Gathers static environment information like OS or CPU details.
-(Always enabled: True)

     Keep in mind that each telemetry devices may incur a runtime overhead which can skew results.

-Some of the devices are used internally and are always enabled.
-But some of the devices, like the "jfr" device can be enabled on the command line.

 jfr
 ---